martenainult/esp-mesh-lite-smort-network/README.md

 ## Introduction

-This project is done as a Informatics Bsc
+This project is done as a Informatics Bsc thesis

 The no_router example code was configured to implement the following features
 - Use of built-in button on the boards and sending a message to the root node with every press